Cardigan Refashion With Lace [Design Details]

 By Mariana Kirova

-If you wish to save the pictorial or to keep it for later, just go to the Pinterest share button above and save it to your account.
+If you wish to save the pictorial or to keep it for later, hit the Pinterest button above and save to your account.

 The Cardigan Refashion Look "After"